Though deciding to divorce is emotional, you can prepare yourself for the road ahead by carrying out the 7 steps on this list.

 At this point, the official divorce process is about to begin.
 Now it is time to hire an experienced lawyer and move forward with your case.

-Couple generally don’t go into a marriage planning to divorce, but it is sometimes their only option.
+A couple generally doesn’t go into a marriage planning to divorce, but it is sometimes their only option.
 Though making this decision is emotional, you can prepare yourself for the road ahead by carrying out the 7 steps on this list.